Nitisinone

-Nitisinone, sold under the brand name Orfadin among others, is a medication used to slow the effects of hereditary tyrosinemia type 1 (HT-1).
+Nitisinone, sold under the brand name Orfadin among others, is a medication used for the treatment of hereditary tyrosinemia type 1; or for the reduction of urine homogentisic acid in adults with alkaptonuria.
+Nitisinone is a hydroxyphenyl-pyruvate dioxygenase inhibitor.

 It is available as a generic medication.

 Medical uses

+Nitisinone (Nityr, Orfadin) is indicated for the treatment of hereditary tyrosinemia type 1 in combination with dietary restriction of tyrosine and phenylalanine.
+Nitisinone (Harliku) is also indicated for the reduction of urine homogentisic acid in adults with alkaptonuria.

-Nitisinone is used to treat hereditary tyrosinemia type 1 (HT-1) in patients from all ages, in combination with dietary restriction of tyrosine and phenylalanine.
+Nitisinone is used to treat hereditary tyrosinemia type 1 (HT-1) and alkaptonuria (AKU) in patients from all ages, in combination with dietary restriction of tyrosine and phenylalanine.

-Since its first use for this indication in 1991, it has replaced liver transplantation as the first-line treatment for this ultra rare condition.
+Since its first use for this indication in 1991, it has replaced liver transplantation as the first-line treatment for this condition.

+It has been shown that nitisinone is toxic to kissing bugs, tsetse, ticks and mosquitoes.
+The substance may be in the host's bloodstream, or spread on surfaces, as it is absorbed through the mosquito's skin.